 - Face coverings will be required in any public indoor space or any outdoor space where you cannot keep socially distant, unless you have proof you are fully vaccinated.

-- Buffets should not be considered safe even if you are self-catering at home with a small group.
-Many caterers are offering buffets that are compliant – I reiterate a buffet is not your best bet at this time!
+- Buffets and family style are not your best options for service style, caterers are offering buffets that are compliant!
 A food cart is a good solution if you do not want plated.

 - Your best bet is to serve plated only.
 Those beautiful place settings you’ve imagined may not be what’s safest for your guests, chargers and napkins are fine but you likely won’t be able or want to have utensils and dishes preset.
 Self serve drink stations are out.
 Plan on grab and go bottled water or cans as a self serve option, most caterers will require a new glass for every drink and either tableside service or service at a bar with the line required to maintain social distancing.

 - Use smaller tables for sets of 2 or 3 (they are very affordable to add to your rental contract).
 Think of a restaurant with various sized tables.
 Your layout does not have to have massive tables with 2 – 6 people or all the same shape tables.
 We can easily help design your table layouts.

 - Plan to need more servers than normal.